Thomas Grantham (merchant)

 In the summer of 1683, he sailed to Asia with instructions to enforce EIC claims against Safavid Iran for half the customs revenues collected at Gombroon, a port at the entrance to the Persian Gulf, and to reassert EIC control over Bantam, where the company had been expelled by the Banten Sultanate and Dutch East India Company (VOC).
 Grantham reached Bantam in June 1684, but by then a settlement had been reached in London.
 He proceeded to Gombroon, but found the VOC already in possession; unable to carry out his mission, Grantham sailed to Surat, where he received orders from governor of Bombay John Child to suppress a mutiny at Bombay, where Captain Richard Keigwin had seized power.
 By diplomatic handling of the affair Keigwin and his supporters were won over.
 Grantham was also responsible for the strengthening of the walls of the Mahim Fort against attacks by the Portuguese who had occupied Salsette Island, and returned to England in 1685.

+On his return, Grantham brought two south Asian men named Mahomet and Shackshoone with him back to London as servants.
+Shackshoone had a parasitic twin, described as "having a Child growing out of his side".
+They were contracted to Grantham for six months, during which time Grantham exhibited Shackshoone for money.
+At the end of their contract, Grantham refused to allow them to leave, and both men ran away.
+Grantham was able to recapture Shackshoone, and in the subsequent trial, Chief Justice Edward Herbert ruled that Grantham was legally able to order Shackshoone's recapture by the sheriff, even though he was no longer under contract, suggesting that Shackshoone was considered legally enslaved.
+Shackshoone attempted to escape a second time in 1688.
+It is not known whether he was recaptured.